| | | My father always liked to tell us how his

 a common history, but run afoul of each other when we do not

-share a common experience or memory of people, places, and things. |
+share a common experience or memory of people, places, and things. | Other things we do or do not pass on to

 our children, intentionally, or not, can be subtler, more damaging.